yhagio/tutorialedge.net/content/golang/creating-restful-api-with-golang.md

 If we run this on our machine now, we should see our very simple API start up on port 8081 if it's not already been taken by another process.
 If we now navigate to `http://localhost:8081/` in our local browser we should see `Welcome to the HomePage!` print out on our screen.
 This means we have successfully created the base from which we'll build our REST API.

-> If you want a more in-depth tutorial on how to create a go based web server then check out this tutorial here: <a href="/golang/creating-simple-web-server-with-golang/">Creating a Simple Web Server with Go(Lang)</a>
+> **Note -** If you want a more in-depth tutorial on how to create a go based web server then check out this tutorial here: <a href="/golang/creating-simple-web-server-with-golang/">Creating a Simple Web Server with Go(Lang)</a>

 # Our Articles Structure